xrapid-group/xrfiber/index.md

 The following items are required for the operation of xRfiber platform.

 -   A cleared and clean laboratory space, if possible with constant lighting and in a low vibration environment
 -   A free power outlet
 -   At least one dedicated technician
 -   An internet connection, active during the installation and at least once a month on the first day of the month
 -   An Apple mobile device: iPhone 7, iPhone 8, iPad Pro 10.5” (2018) or iPad Pro 11” (2019) are all compatible with the hardware
 -   An iCloud account and AppleID (free iCloud account is good enough)
 -   Depending on the standard, calibration slides
 -   Depending on the standard of the laboratory, some QC slides
 -   Optionally a networked printer.

 # 5. RESPONSIBILITIES

 It is the responsibility of the user to ensure that:

--   The microscope unit is functioning properly, and report to support@xrapid-group.com in case there is any doubt that it does
+-   The microscope unit is functioning properly, and report to [support@xrapid-group.com][1] in case there is any doubt that it does
 -   The power supply is connected to a stable source of 110V or 220V, depending on the local environment
 -   The microscope unit it set in a proper environment, that the optics are covered and dust protected when the unit is not in use (see section 6.1)
 -   The phase ring position is checked at least twice a day and/or before any other member of staff starts using the unit (see section 6.3)
 -   A field blank is used regularly to check that the count is adequate, i.e. below 5.5 or 7 fibers/mm2 depending on the standard
 -   An adequate number of slides are checked for quality control of the software (see section 6.5)
 -   The user name on the main screen of the software, when operating the unit, is correct, for traceability purposes (see section 6.4)
 -   The appropriate standard is selected (see section 6.4)
 -   A copy of the standard in use locally is located close to the equipment for reference.

 Additionally, the best results are obtained when:

--   The slides are well prepared
+-   The slides are well prepared: see separate SOP.
 -   The initial focus is on the surface of the filter.

 # 6. PROCEDURE